 Are there any other treatment options?

-In some selected referral centers, another option may be available to treat bladder stones.
-This option is ultrasonic dissolution, a technique in which high frequency ultrasound waves are used to disrupt or break the stones into tiny particles that can then be flushed out of the bladder.
+In some selected referral centers, another option may be available to treat bladder stones: ultrasonic dissolution, a technique in which high-frequency ultrasound waves are used to disrupt or break the stones into tiny particles that can then be flushed out of the bladder.
 It has the advantage of immediate removal of the offending stones without the need for surgery.
 Your veterinarian will discuss this treatment option with you if it is available in your area.